skysthelimit91/ZimmerZone/README.md

 ##Technologies used:

-node.js to run js server side, javascript for programming, postgresql for data management, npm for installing useful libraries
+node.js to run js server side, javascript for programming, postgresql for data management, npm for installing useful libraries, axios for accessing api, ajax for refreshing page

 ##Wireframes: